ubccr/hpc-toolset-tutorial/xdmod/README.md

 ### Import User Names & Re-Ingest / Aggregate

-**NOTE**: This is not necessary to run as part of this tutorial.
-The XDMoD database container has been setup to contain full user names.
-However, when running this in production, you will need a way to associate the system usernames from the Slurm logs to full names for readability within XDMoD.
+You will need a way to associate the system usernames from the Slurm logs to full names for readability within XDMoD.
 To display the full names in Open XDMoD you must provide a data file that contains the full name of each user for each system username.
 This file is in a `csv` format.

 ![Group By User(names not imported)](./tutorial-screenshots/usernames.png)